jonro2955/odin_javaScript_1_library/README.md

 # Library App

-A virtual library app that allows users to store book information either on the user's device memory or in the cloud.
+This is a virtual library app that allows users to store book information either on the user's device memory or in the cloud.

 [Live Demo](https://jonro2955.github.io/odin_javaScript_1_library/)